Last update: 01.10.2018

-As we mentioned earlier in this TigerVPN review, being user-friendly is at the core of what this app does.
-This is most clearly evident in their client, which does everything newbies could ask for from a VPN front end.
+As we mentioned earlier in this tigerVPN review, being user-friendly is at the core of what this app does.
+This is most evident in their client, which does everything newbies could ask for from a VPN front end.

 The service is also easy to customize.
 You don’t need to restrict yourself to their own client, because everything is designed to work seamlessly with OpenVPN.
 Again, that’s the kind of touch we like to see.

+You can download Tiger VPN apps for all major platforms – Windows, Mac, iOS, and Android.
 Perhaps the only real criticisms we can level at Tiger is that they are yet to make apps for Routers and Linux; there are no browser extensions either.

 Is using tigerVPN for Netflix a good idea?